Farata/angular2typescript/README.md

 NOTE: The folder extras has some apps that use Angular Material 2 and PrimeNG libraries.
 It also has additional code samples illustrating various TypeScript features.

 **Reporting errors:**  If you'll run into a bug in the code, please open an issue here.
 If you want to report errors or typos in the book text, please report it at the <a href="https://forums.manning.com/forums/angular-2-development-with-typescript">book's forum</a> in the Errata section.
-We started reading all submissions and created an Errata page with corrections here: http://bit.ly/2nrJXLe.
+We started reading all submissions and created an [Errata page](http://bit.ly/2nrJXLe) with corrections.

 Watch [the video](https://youtu.be/I809tajbVk4) with a code review of a sample online auction application that we gradually develop in the book.